Cacodemon

 In psychology, cacodemonia (or cacodemonomania) is a form of insanity in which the patient believes that they are possessed by an evil spirit.
 The first known occurrence of the word cacodemon dates to 1593.
-In William Shakespeare's Richard III Act 1 Scene 3, Queen Margaret calls Richard a "cacodemon" for his foul deeds and manipulations.
-In John Fletcher's The Knight of Malta, Norandine calls Mountferrat, the play's villain, a "cacodemon" in the final scene.
-In The Arbatel de Magi Veterum, written in 1575, the word Cacodemon is described as one of the Seven.

 In astrology, the 12th house was once called the Cacodemon for its association with evil.
-Defined it as "a noise-making devil", Jane Davidson has noted an illustrated example of a cacodemon in editions of Ulisse Aldrovandi’s Monstrum Historia (Story of Monsters) as late as 1696.
+Defined as "a noise-making devil", Jane Davidson has noted an illustrated example of a cacodemon in editions of Ulisse Aldrovandi's Monstrum Historia (Story of Monsters) as late as 1696.

-In popular culture

-In the book and TV series The Magicians by Lev Grossman the main characters each have a Cacodemon magically implanted into their backs.